dtrelogan/react-formstate/docs/howItWorks.md

   }

   render() {
-    let value = this.props.fieldState.getValue(); // most of the time you'll use this let uncoercedValue = this.props.fieldState.getUncoercedValue();
+    // most of the time you'll use this let value = this.props.fieldState.getValue();

+    // but you have the option of using this let uncoercedValue = this.props.fieldState.getUncoercedValue();

     return (